 Our church is steeped in history from the foundation to the heavens.
 Please scroll down to discover more about our historic Hudson Valley past and who walked upon our steps.

 HOW WE WERE BUILT

-In the early 1800′s the original building needed to be replaced and the present structure was erected by 1808.
-The steeple was put on and the bell provided in 1822.
+In the early 1800′s the original building needed to be replaced.
+Erection of the present structure was completed by 1808.
+In 1822, the steeple was installed and the bell provided.
 A new bell was purchased some years later.
-In the 1850's the church was remodeled very largely as it is now.
-The Roosevelt organ was installed in 1892.
-The old organ was sold for $75 to St. Peter's Lutheran Church (Old Stone Church) where it remains today.
+In the 1850's, the church was renovated and remains very largely as it is now.
+The historic Roosevelt organ was installed in 1893.
+It replaced the old organ, which was sold for $75 to St. Peter's Lutheran Church (Old Stone Church) where it remains today.

 Together these people used brick, stone and mortar to construct their house of worship.
-In using both the stone and the brick, all the members of the church were represented; an illustration of the diversity of the community during that period of time as well.
+In using both the stone and the brick, all the members of the church were represented, providing an illustration of the diversity of the community during that period of time as well.

-Today Rhinebeck still has a diverse population of “bricks and stones.”
-As in the 18th, 19th, and 20th centuries, Rhinebeck Reformed Church’s membership still comes from a variety of backgrounds, melding together like the stone, brick and mortar of the church structure.
+Today Rhinebeck Reformed Church still has a diverse population of “bricks and stones.”
+As in the 18th, 19th and 20th centuries, the 21st century membership still comes from a variety of backgrounds, melding together like the stone, brick and mortar of the church structure.

 Henry Beekman's daughter, Margaret Beekman Livingston had 10 children.
 All had prominent places in local and national history.
 Many of them worshipped here at the Reformed Church.
 Below is a list of those children and their historic pew numbers if known.